RPIDIAL/Disease-informed-VLM-Adaptation/README.md

-# Disease-informed Adaptation of Vision-Language Models
+# Adapting Vision-Language Models to New Diseases

-This repository includes extra detailed information of our __Disease-informed Adaptation__ for adapting pre-trained medical Vision-Language Models (VLMs) to *newly identified* and *under represented* diseases.
+This repository includes extra detailed information of our __Disease-informed Adaptation__ for adapting pre-trained __medical Vision-Language Models (VLMs)__ to *newly identified* and/or *under represented* diseases.

 The first version of [our work](http://arxiv.org/abs/2405.15728) is early accepted by __MICCAI 2024__.